 Assessment and Career Counseling: The MCTA assessment includes standardized tests and interviews.
 These activities are designed to collect information in order to help identify vocational strengths and special needs which may influence reaching an employment goal.
 Career Counseling is provided to promote vocational exploration, using information identified during assessment.
 Assessment information and Career Counseling will help the customer determine an appropriate employment goal.

 Occupational Skills Training: MCTA provides an Individual Training Account (ITA) to eligible customers who complete all necessary assessment and counseling activities, meet requirements to enter training services, and are selected to receive one of the limited training opportunities available.
-ITA's are restricted to public and private education programs which have been approved for the Eligible Training Provider List.
+ITA's are restricted to public and private education programs which have been approved for the Workforce Inventory of Education and Training (WIET) list.
 MCTA encourages non-traditional training for women.
 (Non-traditional jobs are those in which women make up 25% or less of the total number of workers in that occupation.)
-Click here to access the Eligible Training Provider List.
+Click here to access the WIET list.